Composer0/CSharp.NetAndMVC/README.md

 Learning how to use .Net 6 and PostgreSQL while building a Contact Manager Applicaiton.

+Day 8
+- create interface for AddressBookService and service file for AddressBookService
+- register the interface and inject it into the controller
+- write the code for getting user categories
+- write code for saving categories to a contact
+- write code for checking if the contact already exists in the category

+Day 5
+- create Interface for ImageService as well as Service file for ImageService
+- add suffixes for image sizes
+- show default image if none is uploaded
+- convert file data
+- save the image to the database
+- change the image in the view using JavaScript
+- register IImageService in Program.cs

+Day 4
+Main steps that occurred include:
+- add States Enum to the view
+- remove AppUserId from the ModelState
+- inject the UserManager
+- set AppUserID and Created fields
+- convert the birthdate
+- change what happens after save is clicked.

+Day 3
+Main steps that occurred include:
+- add Identity and inject the SignInManager
+- force links not to render if the user is not signed in
+- secure controllers using Authorize attribute
+- secure Categories controller using Authorize attribute
+- apply template styling to code and make updates.

 Day 1 & 2
 The main steps that have occurred over the past two days have included:
 - create a new AppUser model using inheritance